2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/hybrid/index.md

 | .net Framework | 4.5.1 | 4.7.2 | .net core 5
 | .net Standard | 1.6 | 2.0 | 2.0

 Any hybrid controller must limit itself to features in .net standard 1.6 or 2.0, depending on the platforms you want to support.
-Note that any 2sxc standard apps are meant to still run in DNN 4.7.2, so we'll restrict our work to support _.net standard 1.6_.
+Note that any 2sxc standard apps are meant to still run in Dnn 4.7.2, so we'll restrict our work to support _.net standard 1.6_.
 This means our examples are more limited than what you will be doing.

 ## Differences in the Platforms

 If you are creating hybrid controllers, we'll assume that you usually don't need to access properties of Dnn or Oqtane.
 If you do, you'll have to use the standard mechanisms provided by these.

-* In DNN - use global objects like `PortalSettings.Current`
+* In Dnn - use global objects like `PortalSettings.Current`
 * In Oqtane use Dependency Injection
 * To avoid the code from causing trouble during compilation, wrap the necessary differences in `#if NETCOREAPP ... #endif` and `#if !NETCOREAPP ... #endif` blocks